How to Draw a Circle in Turtle Graphics

 Before we start, please annotation that there are many means to achieve the aforementioned goal with Python Turtle Graphics.
 While this can be a good thing, it can also pb to confusion.
 For this reason I have washed things is a certain way which I consider gives the best foundation for making full use of the potential of this module.
 For example:

-• I use functions which have an existing turtle as an argument, to help discourage the employ of global variables and provide added flexibility, and then the same office can work for multiple turtles.
+object so I can command its color and title etc. - I use functions which have an existing turtle as an argument, to help discourage the employ of global variables and provide added flexibility, and then the same office can work for multiple turtles.

 Don't worry too much almost these details if they don't make full sense to you lot.
 The lawmaking is fairly self explanatory and in that location are comments to help.